jdevfullstack-projects/converter-app/README.md

 is another interesting GUI framework, but is not covered here.

 The `MainMethodClass` contains the main method, where objects are created.
-Those instances of JPanel and JFrame, for example, can still be separated in other classes to be more organized, but I decided not to.
+Those extended classes of JPanel and JFrame, for example, can still be separated to be more organized, but I decided not to.
 But there are already classes separate from the main method like `JTextFieldLimit` class.